Our makerspace packages are all-inclusive

 |10||3D printing pens and filament||8||4|

-Purchasing site will provide a van and hydraulic lift that fits required specifications.
-If desired, the Makers in Motion team can facilitate the purchase of the van and lift.
+Should the purchasing site elect for the option of a Makerspace that can be transported to their different locations by vehicle, the purchasing site will provide a van and hydraulic lift that fits required specifications.
+If desired, the Makers in Motion® team can facilitate the purchase of the van and lift.
+This is not a requirement, and we are happy to provide a Makerspace that can be transported by carts throughout one building.
 Customization of any package may result in additional fees.

-In these short lessons, students design and create their own project using digital fabrication technologies, learning 2D and 3D design principals with a 1:1 computer/student ratio.
+In these short lessons, students design and create their own project using digital fabrication technologies, learning 2D and 3D design principles with a 1:1 computer/student ratio.

-These lengthy projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
+These multi-day and -week projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
 Taking six hours or longer, students use human-centered design to address personal, school, or community challenges.

 Our team has perfected the art of building a successful traveling makerspace program.
 We’ll work with your team to provide intensive training, operational support, consultation services, and professional development opportunities based on your needs.